OutsourcedGuru/ds203-instructions/README.md

 The following is a list of menus seen on the LCD screen during operation after the initial splashscreen.

 #### Top-most menu
+Here, I just indicate what I'm seeing currently on my screen based upon the prior selections I made, noting that yours may show differently.
+For the top two menus, what is seen in adjacent cells are connected to each other.
+In other words, "1V" in my case in the second menu row refers to the setting for "AC" which corresponds to the setup for analog CH A. The same is true for "AC" + "1V" for CH B. The same is true for digital CH C which I am currently not displaying ("--"), for example.
+The last three menu items on the top menu correspond to the last menu item graphic on the second top menu since they go together.
 * RUN
 * AC
 * AC